OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 To investigate designs, a Vehicle class was defined as an assembly in OpenMDAO.
 This class has a set of specific inputs and outputs that include the design variables for the engine, transmission, and chassis, and the simulation variables velocity, gear position and throttle position.
 These inputs and outputs comprise an interface for the Vehicle class.
-In the future, the user might want to replace the current vehicle model with a new model.
+In the future, you might want to replace the current vehicle model with a new model.
 This new model will be compatible provided that it has the same interface as the current vehicle model.
 The interface checking is facilitated by the creation of a Socket in the vehicle simulation assembly.